What is a good product page?

 Here are some points to emphasize.

-- Divide the different types of information into separate blocks.
-Understanding must be immediate: we must understand what each block corresponds to without having to read or think.
-To do this, play with colors, shapes, elements allowing division (lines, frames, white spaces, images, etc.).
+- Divide different types of information into distinct blocks.
+Understanding must be immediate: you must understand what each block corresponds to without having to read or think.
+To do this, play with colors, shapes, and elements that allow for division (lines, frames, white space, images, etc.).

-- Only use graphic elements that everyone knows (icons, shapes, layout, location, etc.)
+- Use only graphic elements that are known to everyone (icons, shapes, layout, location, etc.)

 - Your CTA should be – generally speaking – visible above the fold.

-- If you are setting up two CTAs, differentiate them in an obvious way (different color, bold text for one of the two, possibly underlined text, possibly boxed text).
+- If you are setting up two CTAs, differentiate them in a clear way (different color, bold text for one of the two, possibly underlined text, possibly boxed text).

 Cross-platform adaptability